5 Excellent Reasons to Become an Esthetics Professional in Canada

 Esthetics and other spa-related services are so popular in Canada that they are part of an industry which generates more than a billion dollars a year.
-In fact, in 2006 alone, about 3.7 million Canadians were active spa-goers.
-And in 2005, over 14 million visits were made to spas throughout the country.* But those numbers have likely only risen since then.
+In fact, a report by the Global Wellness Institute (GWI) says that Canadian spa facilities earned $2.05 billion US in 2017 and employed more than 47,700 people.

 Here are five other great reasons to pursue an esthetician career:

 1. The Services You Can Learn to Provide Are Extensive and Fascinating

 When it comes to the potential for interesting variety, the field of esthetics has a lot to offer.
 Maybe even more than you think.
 That's because many estheticians complement their skin care expertise with skills in related areas.
 For example, just look at some of the services that people in this vocation often learn about: